Fife Folklore Archives

 Folk Collection 27 - Teton Dam Disaster Collection.
 A collection of letters and interviews by individuals who experienced the Teton Dam disaster of June 5, 1976, in southeastern Idaho.

-Folk Collection 28 - The Folklore Society of Utah Collection.
+Folk Collection 28 - The Folklore Society of Utah records.
 The official papers of the Folklore Society of Utah, established in 1958.
 This collection continues to have materials added.

 Folk Collection 29 - Living Traditions of the Bear River Heritage Area Collection, including fieldwork conducted in 2001 in Box Elder, Cache, and Rich (Utah) Counties.